CLI Reference

 agh session events sess_1234 --followThe daemon start command waits until the socket responds.
 If a daemon is already running, it returns an error instead of starting a second process.

-Resume a Session
+Attach to a Session

-agh session list --all
+agh session list --resumable

 agh session resume sess_1234